ClickMCR/html-starter-kit/README.md

 Open a new VS Code Window, by going to `File > New Window` then select the Source Control panel from the menu on the left-hand side.
 Click on the `Clone Repository` button, copy-paste the URL of your Github repo and hit return, then choose somewhere on your computer to copy the files to.
 You're off!

 ### Step 3: Open in your browser
-You can preview your website from your favourite web browser as you're workong on it in VS Code.
+You can preview your website from your favourite web browser as you're working on it in VS Code.
 Select `File > Open File` from the top menu in your web browser, then open `index.html`.
-As you make changes to your code, you can use the 'reload' button on the top menu (next to the forward and back buttons) to see your changes.
+As you make changes to your code, you can use the 'reload' button on the browser's top menu (next to the forward and back buttons) to see your changes.

 ## Uploading your website to Github Pages
 Once you're ready to move everything up to the web, you have two options.
 Choose whichever feels the most comfortable!